History

 These companies gain access to our network, management sparring, technology sparring, and the possibility to collaborate commercially with the business units in the Trifork segment.

 Trifork Labs has participated in founding or making early investments in several successful companies including Humio, TradeShift, and Chainalysis.
+Our investment performance is in the top 5% of European venture capital investors (2017-24).

 Our strength lies in our experience, partnership with growth investors, and business network.
 Our model of co-founding with entrepreneurs and partners is unique and a solid test of idea quality and commitment.